wadmp/wadmp.github.io/src/gen3/tutorials/invite-existing-or-new-user/README.md

 # Invite Already Existing or New Users

-You can invite existing users or new users that just created their account to any company you have permission to do so.
+You can invite existing or new users who just created their account to any company you have permission to.
 You can do it similarly, like when creating a new user.

 You can check your permissions if you edit your user.
 Your assigned permissions are shown as check marks.